Anuj-Bhaladhare/DevOps-Workspace/012_Collaboration_and_Project_Management/README.md

-i am learning the development operation Devops enggineering (DevOps), this is tool name and method name => : give me all details about this tool to get better understandment What is it exactly?
+i am learning the development operation Devops enggineering (DevOps), this is tool name and method name => : Collaboration and Project Management give me all details about this tool to get better understandment What is it exactly?
 (Definition, and is it a tool, platform, methodology, or framework?)
 What core problem does it solve, and why was it created?